KanadeTachie/CacaoTrace/README.md

 ## :computer: Hackathon submission by Team CacaoTrace

 🚀 **About CacaoTrace** \
 CacaoTrace is a revolutionary service, it provides a platform that enables a system of trust between consumers, investors and cooperatives.
-By using blockchain technology under ICP platform, we utilize Supply Chain Transparency and Digital Tokenization to help empower Cacao farming in Davao.
+By using blockchain technology under ICP platform, we utilize Supply Chain Transparency and Digital Tokenization to help empower Cacao farming and manaufacturing in Davao.

 :gear: **Key Features**
 * Digital Tokenization